Availability & SLA

 - What counts as downtime in the SLA?

-- Downtime is measured against the routed result reaching the customer.
-If smart routing successfully falls back within target latency, the request is not downtime even if the original upstream provider failed.
+- Downtime is measured against the final routed result reaching the customer.
+If an eligible provider retry completes successfully within the contract's availability criteria, the request is not downtime.
 Scheduled maintenance announced ≥ 48 hours in advance is also excluded.